lowlevel-studios/docker-android-build-box/README.md

 ## Docker Pull Command

-The docker image is publicly available on [Docker Hub](https://hub.docker.com/r/bohsen/android-build-box/) based on Dockerfile in this repo, so there is nothing hidden in the image.
+The docker image is publicly available on [Docker Hub](https://hub.docker.com/r/bohsen/android-build-box/) based on the Dockerfile in this repo, so there is nothing hidden in the image.
 To pull the latest docker image:

     docker pull bohsen/android-build-box:latest